 This is the same set of data with the same valuation bands.
 Here though, the bands show their relative attractiveness rather than the probability of any given valuation being reached.
 The colour system is based on traffic lights, so red is bad (stop!), green is good (go!), and amber is fair value (go when it’s safe to do so!).

 So while investors partied “like it’s 1999” on the back of the dot-com bubble in 1999, we can now see that those lofty valuations were, in fact, really bad news for future returns.
 And that’s exactly what happened, with the market still to break through those previous highs.

 However, as the underlying companies in the index continue to grow with and beyond inflation, the valuation bands move upwards, and the attractiveness of the market at any given index value gradually gets better over time.

-So today, although we are close to the all-time highs, the market is in fact relatively attractively priced, as shown by the mild-green band that the FTSE 100 sits in.
+So today, although we are close to all-time highs, the market is, in fact, relatively attractively priced, as shown by the mild-green band that the FTSE 100 sits in.

 While a slightly cheap market isn’t particularly exciting, it does imply slightly better future returns than normal.
 If we have 2% inflation and 2% real growth from the underlying companies, plus 3.5% or so from the dividend and a little bit more if the market mean reverts upwards towards fair value, then over the next seven years, we may get something like a 10% annualised return over that time.
 At the end of that period in 2021, the FTSE 100 would be at 10,700.

 Of course, there’s a lot of uncertainty in any forecast, both to the upside and downside, but on balance, I think the upside currently has the upper hand.